February – May 2016

 For those of you that may be thinking of volunteering with FED, there are many of your skills that can help.
-Everything from teaching English to the Burmese migrant children, writing skills for Reports, teaching IT skills to staff, office procedures, Project Management, Financials, and basically everything.
+Everything from teaching English to Burmese migrant children, writing skills for Reports, teaching IT skills to staff, office procedures, Project Management, Financials, and basically everything.

-In addition to the cafe tasks and Neil’s Mine Risk Education Training (MRE), we were responsible for designing, writing and co-ordinating the Annual Report to its published state, which is delivered to all Donors.
+In addition to the cafe tasks and Neil’s Mine Risk Education Training (MRE), we are responsible for designing, writing and co-ordinating the Annual Report to its published state, which is delivered to all Donors.

-2017 Social Venture update: You can still head to Khao Lak and help Mark with the cafe as there is still much to be done before open day.
+2017 Social Venture update: You can still head to Khao Lak and help Mark with the cafe, as there is still much to be done before open day.